Skip to content

 Building an abstraction layer so that changes made in specific portions do not effect the overall module is a crucial technique for adopting the modular architecture.

-Advantages of a Modular Framework:
+Advantages of Modular Frameworks:

 • If the application is changed, just the module and its related individual test script will need to be corrected, which means you won't have to alter the rest of the program and can leave it alone.